amandabee/CUNY-data-storytelling/assignments/week01_goodquestions.md

 Questions like this are pretty hard to answer:

+> I've been trying for the past couple of hours to figure out what exactly I'm doing wrong with the high charts assignment, and I think the problem is that my data from excel that I created using a pivot table is organized wrong.
+Attached here is the spreadsheet, I'm fairly sure this is what the problem stems from.

 > I want to start putting together my slideshow, but the SlideDeck plug-in doesn't seem to be working on my WordPress.
 Do you know why?

 or